 While this is certainly to be welcomed, as we move deeper into the 2020s, these same organisations are facing a very public moment of truth – have they demonstrated meaningful progress towards realising these ambitions or set out any credible pathways to success?
 With the release of the United Nation’s latest report, described as a “survival guide for humanity” by secretary general Antonio Guterres, the urgency of transparently asking this question of ourselves and business becomes critical.

 The nature of most large companies is that they tend to be short- (at a push, medium-) term focused due to shareholder pressure for returns, c-suite churn, and the need to respond to all manner of commercial and contextual challenges that arise, such as the pandemic, supply chain disruption, and the war in Ukraine.
-These types of (admittedly serious) challenges for leaders make actively committing to a pathway to net zero, taking tangible action and prioritising, investment, difficult.
+These types of (admittedly serious) challenges for leaders make actively committing to a pathway to net zero, by taking tangible action and prioritising investment, difficult.
 It is increasingly clear that some of the tough decisions required have been delayed and ambitions watered down, with short-term commercial needs prioritised over longer-term planetary ones.

-The problem for the emerging or soon to emerge generations of leaders is that we are now beginning a new critical phase in achieving net zero where urgent progress is required if we are to achieve anything like the 1.5°C target.
-With 51% of the world’s biggest publicly listed energy companies failing to disclose a decarbonisation strategy that sets out long and medium-term targets are these senior corporate personnel ready, willing and able to deliver what they are soon going to be responsible for?
+The problem for the emerging or soon-to-emerge generations of leaders is that we are now beginning a new critical phase in achieving net zero where urgent progress is required if we are to achieve anything like the 1.5°C target.
+With 51% of the world’s biggest publicly listed energy companies failing to disclose a decarbonisation strategy that sets out long and medium-term targets, are these senior corporate personnel ready, willing and able to deliver what they are soon going to be responsible for?

 In my conversations with our Partners, there is a fundamental appreciation of the fact that the next generation of c-suite professionals must make building the bridge to a sustainable economy a business priority – and a concern that clear pathways aren’t yet in place or in some cases even imagined.
 In this article I outline my view on where I think robust, collaborative solutions to enable people and planet-positive growth t can really make a difference.